VolodiaPG/penguin/README.md

 When using the application, you'll need to go the the `penguinApp/` folder and do :

 - `npm install` to install dependencies
-- `npm run wasm` to generate all the wasm files requiered for the appt to run
+- `npm run wasm` to generate all the wasm files required for the app to run
 - `npm run start` to serve (the host part is needed for the server to be accessible from the host OS)
 - `npm run compodoc` to document and run server